Fudenberg-Research-Group/group-website/content/authors/Rahmani/_index.md

 - Researchers
 ---

 Hadi Rahmaninejad is a Postdoctoral Scholar in the Department of [Quantitative and Computational Biology](https://dornsife.usc.edu/qcb/) at USC.
 Hadi received a Ph.D. in Physics from Virginia Tech, focusing on biological physics and soft materials.
+He started his graduate study working with [Peter Kekenes-Huskey]( https://huskeypm.github.io/pkhlab.github.io/index.html) on modeling signal transduction as reaction-diffusion processes and then continued his work with [Rana Ashkar](https://ashkar.phys.vt.edu/index.html) working on theoretical modeling of biological and polymeric nanostructured materials.